-Photography (when done well) is a very complex thing, there are many factors involved that will affect the final image.
+Photojournalism and all Photography (when done well) is a very complex thing, there are many factors involved that will affect the final image.
 Photographing in an emotionally and psychologically charged situation can be very difficult at best and downright dangerous in some situations.
 Photojournalism requires a Zen-like discipline of concentration and the ability to divide your attention between the real space and time around you and the more abstract space and time through the camera lens.
-How is this achieved? … I really couldn’t tell you, it truly is a Zen thing; However… what I can tell you is this:
+How is this achieved? … I really couldn’t tell you, it truly is a Zen thing; however… what I can tell you is this:

 The Necessary Equipment for the Photojournalist:

 You need exactly what you need, nothing less will do, anything more is just s**t that gets in the way.

 1. Photographers vest.
 I have found that most every vest made for photographers are inadequate for these reasons: the waist is too low so anything you put in the lower pockets will bang on your thighs when you walk (or run), they are also built too light.
 The vest I use is a tactical vest I found in a military surplus shop.

 2. Main Camera.
 Fitted with a standard zoom lens (28~70 f/2.8) I will generally shoot in aperture priority in order to control depth of field and prefer to focus manually (I have had a split screen fitted to aid in this) because the camera’s auto focus relies on framing and not what I’m “focused” on.

 3. Second Camera.
 Fitted with telephoto zoom (80~200 f/2.8) When shooting with a long zoom I will generally use shutter priority and set the speed at twice the mid point of the focal length and the ISO to 800~1000 in order to reduce camera shake.
 However in circumstances where things could be happening rapidly, I will shoot in programmed automatic on both cameras with an ISO of 800 using the cameras spot metering.